 This course will provide students and faculty the opportunity to participate in examining current issues or specialized topics within the discipline.
 Topics will be determined by the department.
 Class will meet 15 hours for each hour of credit offered.
 A student can repeat for up to six hours of credit.

 OUTDOOR EDUCATION (OE)

-OE 111 Facilitating Outdoor Education Experiences (3)
+OE 103 Survey of Outdoor Education I (3)